rotem-abir/Frogger-Game-Demo/README.md

     ]
 ```

+The level structure according to the above array is as follows:

 | Row | Speed (seconds) | Location 1 | Location 2 | Location 3 | Location 4 (...) | Element type *** |
 | :---: | :---: | :--- | :--- | :--- | :--- |:--- |
 | 7 | 3 minutes | 22% ** | - | - | - | Retro figure |